addomam/hotwire/readme.md

 - Expects the files to be in the same format as `configuration.nix`, i.e. a NixOS module
   - Be sure to specify `nixpkgs.localSystem`
 - Calls these files with `nixpkgs.lib.nixosSystem`
+  - Automatically adds all modules in flake's `.#nixosModules` to each configuration's imports
+    - See [Modules Default to Disabled](#modules-default-to-disabled) for why that should be a fine default
+    - Set `hotwire.nixosConfigurations.importSelfModules = false;` in your flake-parts configuration to disable this behavior.
+  - Automatically adds the flake's packages overlay (`.#overlays.packages`) to each configuration's nixpkgs.
+    - This overlay is automatically generated from all the packages in the flake by default.
+See [`.#overlays`](#overlays) for details.
+    - To disable adding the overlay to each NixOS configuration, set `hotwire.nixosConfigurations.overlaySelfPackages = false;` in your flake-parts configuration.

 ### `.#nixosModules`